jch3ng/my-notes/content/entities/podcast_episodes/Jorge Arango. Redefining Note-Taking and the Art of Knowledge Organization.md

 So I think probably a lot of the audience might be able to relate to what you're talking or sharing in your book, just that they haven't thought about it intentionally.

 JORGE ARANGO: You know, that is my experience as well.
 When people hear about this stuff, they're like, oh, there's this recognition that I understand what you're saying here.
-Yeah.
 I didn't realize that there were practices that you could put in place to do it better.
 That's a common reaction I'm getting with this book.

 ZAHRA: Yeah.
 Definitely.
-Now another thing that connected with me was when you're taking notes, you're sort of it's a means for extending your mind, but the media matters.
+Now another thing that connected with me was when you're taking notes, you're sort of it's a means for extending your mind, but the medium matters.
 That was another takeaway from the book for me.
 And that's when you start thinking about how you are taking handwritten notes.

 Now somewhere I read, I don't know where, that handwritten notes help you with memory retention.
 In your opinion, does digital note taking provide that same benefit, that same advantage?

+### does digital note taking help with memory retention?

 JORGE ARANGO: I think I've read the articles that you are referring to.
 I have to say I've also experienced it firsthand.
 I do take handwritten notes.
 I'm taking handwritten notes now.
 I think it's worth pinching and zooming into this idea of notes as a way of extending your mind because I think that that is the actually, that is the core idea behind this book.

 And it's something that I think, yet again, it's one of these things that a lot of us might have understood intuitively, but haven't maybe thought about in an organized or systematic way.

+### I think that notes have something of a PR problem

 But I think that notes have something of a PR problem in that.
 When I was writing the book and I and I told people I'm, you know, I'm working on a book about notes, I found that I got one of 2 reactions.
 One reaction I got was some people would say, oh, I need that.
 You know, I need a book to take better notes.

 And some people would ask something like, really notes?
 Why do I need a whole book about notes?
 Yeah.
 I can take notes.
 Right.